harness/developer-hub/docs/continuous-delivery/gitops/use-gitops/harness-git-ops-agent-with-self-signed-certificates.md

   - /docs/continuous-delivery/gitops/harness-git-ops-agent-with-self-signed-certificates
 ---

-Harness Self-Managed Enterprise Edition supports authorization by self-signed certificate.
+Harness Self-Managed Enterprise Edition supports self-signed certificates.
 This topic describes how to use self-signed certificates with the Harness GitOps agent.

 In this topic we will do the following: